★

 Integrating blockchain with existing healthcare systems and legacy infrastructure can be complex and require significant effort and investment.

-1. https://cungcapthietbiyte.com/mmoga-telemedicine-technology-trends-shaping-the-future-of-healthcare
+1. https://cungcapthietbiyte.com/mmoga-elevate-your-ecommerce-store-with-vps-hosting-unleash-the-power-of-vps-vps-hosting

 Regulatory Uncertainty and the Need for Clear Guidelines